openid/authzen/authorization-api-1_0.md

 ~~~
 {: #collection-example title="Example Overlapping Collection"}

 The receiver of a collection MUST interpret the collection in a way that results in the least-privilege access.
-In the above example, this means that the principal has access to the asset identified by "1234", but not to the "homeAddress" and "title" attributes of that asset.
+In the above example, this means that the subject has access to the resource identified by "1234", but not to the "homeAddress" and "title" attributes of that resource.

 ## Error Responses
 The following error responses are common to all methods of the Authorization API.
 The error response is indicated by an HTTP status code ({{Section 15 of RFC9110}}) that indicates error.